Fils d'Ariane

 The University of Orléans is committed to welcoming students and researchers in exile (refugees, people benefiting from subsidiary protection and asylum seekers)

-A message from the President of the University of Orléans
+✎ A word from Mr Eric Blond, President of the University of Orléans

 True to its values of humanism, education, solidarity and social responsibility, the University of Orleans has been supporting students and researchers in exile for several years.